40 C.F.R. § 60.5391c

 (2) For equal to or less than 24 hours during repair, maintenance including blow downs, a bradenhead test, a packer leakage test, a production test, or commissioning.

-(3) For (a)(1) and (b)(1) of this section, through the duration of a temporary interruption in service from the gathering or pipeline system, or 30 days, whichever is less.
+(3) For wells complying with paragraph (a)(1) of this section, for the duration of a temporary interruption in service from the gathering or pipeline system, or 30 days, whichever is less.

 (4) For 72 hours from the time that the associated gas does not meet pipeline specifications, or until the associated gas meets pipeline specifications, whichever is less.